-Therefore, as a Colombian living in the diaspora, it helps to know the various ways to send money home, the information required when sending and receiving, the advantages of online money transfer services, and the specific considerations to make when sending money to your loved ones.
-You’ll find all this and more in the sections below.
+Whether you’re a Colombian expat living abroad, or you’re a foreign resident looking to transfer money to Colombia for other responsibilities, it helps to know the various ways to send money home.
+Here, we’ll cover the information required when sending and receiving, the advantages of online money transfer services, and the specific considerations to make when sending money to your loved ones.
+You’ll find all this and more about how to send money to Colombia in the sections below.

-There are multiple ways to easily send and receive money in Colombia but these will largely depend on the provider you decide to use.
-Below you will find everything you need to know about sending and receiving money.
+There are multiple ways to easily receive and send money to Colombia but these will largely depend on the provider you decide to use.
+Below you will find everything you need to know about the best way to send money to Colombia.

 According to Banco de la República (Colombian Central Bank), Colombia received $ 6.3 billion in remittances in 2018.
-Slicing and dicing the data reveals several methods used to send in the money.
-Below are the different avenues used.
+The most popular methods of sending these remittances were:

 International wire transfers rank the highest as the preferred mode of sending money to Colombia.
 Part of the reason for this popularity is the extensiveness of the Colombian banking sector.
 As of 2019, the country had 25 banks with a total of 5,700 branches and approximately 16,000 ATMs spread throughout the country.

-While bank wire transfers seem a reliable way to send money home, bank transfer fees, the exchange rates offered, and the ATM fees charged, can make this sending option costly.
+While bank wire transfers seem a reliable way to send money home, if you are looking for the cheapest way to send money to Colombia, bank transfer fees, the exchange rates offered, and the ATM fees charged, can make this sending option costly.
 A wire transfer from the US will cost $20-50, from the UK will cost $30, and from Australia will cost about $6.75.

 Your ability to bargain for better exchange rates largely depends on the amount you are sending.
 Smaller amounts have very little if any chance to get favourable rates.
 Therefore, you end up spending more money than you otherwise would with other options.